 Hyeonggeun Park has over thirteen years of experience in biotechnology, particularly stem cell technology, tissue engineering and chemical engineering.
 Mr. Park has a unique education including a Master’s Degree in Biotechnology, and a BS degree with a dual major in Biotechnology and Chemical Engineering from Ajou University in South Korea.
 Mr. Park served as General Manager/Senior Research Engineer, GMP Manufacturing Department Head of RNL Bio Co., Ltd. Central Research Institute in Seoul, South Korea, for nine years.
 During the course of his work he gained extensive experience in stem cell biology, the use of stem cells in therapeutic applications, including the use of stem cells (isolated from tissue and grown in culture) in development of tissue engineered products to make potential replacement tissues to treat injury or disease including cartilage tissue.
 Mr. Park’s expertise in chemical engineering and his double major, when coupled with his stem cell biology, isolation and stem cell culturing expertise and tissue engineering experience is a very unique skill set.
 He is an author on numerous publications describing the use of adipose stem cells, and his work directed toward the isolation and culture of mesenchymal stem cells derived from adipose tissue is recognized to be important in the field and highly original.
 He developed a proprietary culture medium which supports the long term growth and expansion of adipose-derived stem cells at large scale.
 Additionally, Mr. Park developed a large scale process for the required stem cell culture, which is groundbreaking work in this field.
 Mr. Park is an inventor on a patent related to enhancing the stability of stem cells, which is a novel body of work with application in the fields of stem cells and commercial application of stem-cell based therapeutics and stem-cell-based tissue engineering products, and he is the author of five additional patents.
 He has key skills in the area of cGTP (current Good Tissue Practice) and cGMP (current Good Manufacturing Practice) compliant manufacture and quality control, particularly as related to stem cells.

-Dr. Jane S. Young MD, PhDManufacturing Research Scientist
+Dr. Jane S. Young MD, PhDManufacturing Research and Development Scientist

-Dr. Young has over twenty years of clinical, laboratory, research, and product development experience.
+Dr. Young is a medical doctor with over twenty years of clinical, laboratory, research, and product development experience.
 She has extensive academic experience in cell biology, molecular biology, protein science, biochemistry, and animal models.
-Prior to joining Celltex she served as the senior scientist and associate research scientist for PDD Inc., a leading global contract research organization, where she expanded her industry GMP experience doing drug analysis.
+Prior to joining Celltex she served as the senior scientist and associate research scientist for PPD Inc., a leading global contract research organization, where she expanded her industry GMP experience doing drug analysis.
 Dr. Young has a track record of performing and leading projects in areas of genetic mutation and deletion analysis, molecular hematology, FISH probe design and analysis, recombinant protein and kinetics analysis, development and optimization of laboratory assays, cell sorting and flow cytometry analysis, drug trials and animal models.
-She has demonstrated her comprehensive knowledge through the two book chapters and twenty-five publications she has authored.
+She has demonstrated her comprehensive knowledge through chapter in two scientific books and twenty-five publications she has authored.
 Dr. Young graduated from Zhejiang University School of Medicine in China, and has practiced internal medicine for four years.
 She received her PhD in 1999 from Lund University, Sweden.
 Dr. Young completed a post-doctoral fellowship and served as a research specialist at the Howard Hughes Medical Institute, Department of Hematology and Medical Oncology.